xbeat/Machine-Learning/README.md

 PCA is a powerful technique for reducing dimensionality while preserving the maximum variance in the data.
 It works by identifying the principal components, which are orthogonal vectors that capture the most significant patterns in the dataset.

+## Supercharge Your Python with Generators and Iterators

+Introduction to Generators and Iterators

+Generators and iterators are powerful tools in Python that allow for efficient handling of large datasets and memory-conscious programming.
+They provide a way to work with sequences of data without loading the entire sequence into memory at once.
+This makes them ideal for processing big data or creating data pipelines that can handle infinite sequences.

 ## Leaky ReLU Function in Machine Learning with Python

 Understanding the Leaky ReLU Function